piecuch-group/cct3/README.rst

 without resorting to any multireference concepts and being at most twice as expensive as CCSD(T) [8]_, [9]_, [10]_.

+Please note that UHF/UKS references are not supported by CCT3.

 Build
 -----